autopi-io/documentation/docs/cloud/fleet_management/reports/utilization_reports.md

 <DeviceSupportBanner supported={frontMatter.supportedDevices} />
 ---

-The **Utilization Report** provides a clear overview of how your vehicles, or your entire fleet, are being used over a selected period of time.
-It helps you understand activity levels, idle time, and overall utilization so you can optimize operations and improve efficiency.
+The **Utilization Report** provides insights into how your vehicles or fleet are being used over a selected period.
+It helps you understand activity levels, idle time, and overall utilization to optimize operations and improve efficiency.

----

 ## Viewing the Utilization Report